by Lewis Pulsipher

 for the next 1-6 turns.

 Sound.
-A massive thunderclap deafens
+A massive

-all within the affected
+thunderclap deafens all within the affected

 area for 1-6 turns.
-Those failing to save
+Those failing to SAVE

 take damage points

-minus the victim’s own
+the victim’s own

 CON.

-someone with a 16 or higher constitution.
+someone with a 16 or higher CON.
+Those

-Those failing to save
+failing to SAVE

 twice are deafened permanently, as their